pytest-dev/pyfakefs/docs/usage.rst

             self.fs.create_file(file_path)
             self.assertTrue(os.path.exists(file_path))

-.. note:: This feature cannot be used with a Python version before Python 3.8 due to a missing feature in ``unittest``.

 .. caution:: If this is used, any changes made in the fake filesystem inside a test will remain there for all following tests in the test class, if they are not reverted in the test itself.